SNAP Benefits in Massachusetts: How to Apply and Qualify

 • Alcoholic beverages

-• Non-food items like cleaning supplies or cosmetics
+• Non-food items like cleaning supplies, paper goods, and pet food

 How to Manage Your SNAP Benefits